Lower bound results for conditionally decomposable polytopes: Introduction

 \section{Introduction}

-The existence of conditionally decomposable polytopes has only been well studied in $3$-dimensions.
-In $2$-dimensions, no such examples exist: line segments and triangles are indecomposable and all other polygons are decomposable.
-In higher dimensions, no examples of conditionally decomposable polytopes had been found until now.
-In this paper, we give explicit examples of conditionally decomposable $d$-polytopes, for all dimensions $d \ge 4$.

 A polytope is the convex hull of finite number of points in Euclidean space.
-Recall that a polytope $P$ is decomposable if it can be written as the Minkowski sum of two polytopes, i.e. $P=Q+R=\{q+r: q \in Q, r \in R \}$, where $Q, R$ are not homothetic to $P$.
+Recall that a polytope $P$ is decomposable if it can be written as the Minkowski sum of two polytopes, i.e. $P=Q+R=\{q+r: q \in Q, r \in R \}$, where $Q, R$ are not homothetic to $P$, i.e. not of the form $kP+a$ for $k>0$, $a\in\r^d$.
 The set of all faces of a polytope is a lattice with respect to inclusion.
-We say that two polytopes are combinatorially equivalent if there is an isomorphism between their face lattices.
+Two polytopes are called combinatorially equivalent if there is an isomorphism between their face lattices.
+For general information about polytopes, we refer to \cite{Grunbaum2003}.

 It has long been known, at least in three dimensions, that the combinatorial structure of a polytope does not determine its decomposability.
 Thus it is natural to call a polytope {\it combinatorially decomposable} if every polytope combinatorially equivalent to it is decomposable, {\it combinatorially indecomposable} if every polytope combinatorially equivalent to it is indecomposable, and {\it conditionally decomposable} if one polytope combinatorially equivalent to it is decomposable and another one combinatorially equivalent to it is indecomposable.
-The concept of decomposability of polytopes was introduced by Gale (with a different name); Shephard \cite{Shephard1963} made perhaps the first serious study of it.
+The concept of decomposability of polytopes was introduced by Gale \cite{Gale1954} (with a different name); Shephard \cite{Shephard1963} then made a serious study of it.

-The first conditionally decomposable polytope seems to be in the thesis of Meyer \cite{Meyerthesis}, the cuboctahedron, which has 12 vertices and 14 faces.
-If $T$ denotes a tetrahedron in $\mathbb{R}^3$, then the difference set $T-T=\{x-y:x\in T, y\in T\}$ is easily checked to be a cuboctahedron.
-Meyer showed \cite[Section 3.1]{Meyerthesis} that it is combinatorially equivalent to an indecomposable polyhedron.
-He did this by proving that any polyhedron combinatorially equivalent to the cuboctahedron is indecomposable, if one of its quadrilateral faces is not a trapezium, and three of the quadrilateral faces which touch it are parallelograms, and then exhibiting one example with this property.
+The existence of conditionally decomposable 3-polytopes was first given by Meyer \cite[Section 3.1]{Meyerthesis}, that the cuboctahedron is conditionally decomposable, followed by Kallay \cite{Kallay1982} who extended the study of the decomposability of polytopes to the study of the decomposability of geometric graphs, and found an example with 10 vertices.